 In China, I also studied 'Guo Lin Qigong', designed for the therapy of cancer patients, 'Ba Duan Jin' and 'Yuan Ji Gong Fa'.

-I have been teaching Chinese Medicine (theory as well as acupuncture, herbs and nutrition) since 1988, both as guest teacher at various European Schools of Chinese Medicine i.e. Chinese Herbal Medicine at the ‘London College of Chinese Herbal Medicine’ with G. Maciocia, M. McIntyre and Mazin Al-Khafaji, Acupuncture theory and practice at Pavia Medical University’s ‘Specialisation course in Acupuncture for doctors’, at the School of Chinese Medicine ‘Suwen’ Milano, at Oslo (Norway), N.O.S.T.R.A., to mention just a few.
+I have been teaching Chinese Medicine (theory as well as acupuncture, herbs, and nutrition) since 1988, both as a guest teacher at various European Schools of Chinese Medicine i.e. Chinese Herbal Medicine at the ‘London College of Chinese Herbal Medicine’ with G. Maciocia, M. McIntyre and Mazin Al-Khafaji, Acupuncture theory and practice at Pavia Medical University’s ‘Specialisation course in Acupuncture for doctors’, at the School of Chinese Medicine ‘Sowen’ Milano, at the 'Course of specialisation in Acupuncture for medical doctors' of Medical University of Pavia (IT), at Oslo N.O.S.T.R.A school (Norway), N.O.S.T.R.A., to mention just a few.

-I have published articles in prestigious professional magazines and translated part of books from Chinese to English.
-I write a lot and publish little, as I believe that a book is work-in- progress, whose content changes as I change and deepen my understanding.
+I have published articles in prestigious professional magazines and translated parts of books from Chinese to English.
+I write a lot and publish little, as I believe that a book is work-in-progress, whose content changes as I change and deepen my understanding.

 I have translated the 4th scroll of Zheng Qinan’s (founder of the Fire Spirit School) book “Yi Li Zhen Quan” and co-translated with Yaron Seidman, founder of the Hunyuan Institute, the chapter “The arduous way of learning simple things下學梯航” written by Liu Yuan, founder of the ‘Huai Xuan school'.